michaelwnau/ussf-portal/docs/how-to/use-saml-groups.md

 ### PORTAL_CMS_Users

 This group contains all users of the CMS who are not admins.
 This includes `CMS users`, `CMS Authors`, and `CMS Managers`.
 If you need to add someone who has one of these roles add them to this group.
-You can assign the role to them before they sign in if you grab their `UPN` after adding them to the `PORTAL_CMS_Users` group and create an account using that as their `userId`
+You can assign the role to them before they sign in if you grab their `Display Name` (NOT the ~~`UPN`~~, which is similar) after adding them to the `PORTAL_CMS_Users` group in SLAM and create an account using that as their `userId`

 ### PORTAL_SUPERADMINS